oroinc/documentation/backend/entities/acls.rst

         // do something when the user is granted EDIT permission for the $taskEntity }

 This example will work the same as before.
-It will check an EDIT permission for the Task instance object.
+It will check EDIT permission for the Task instance object.

-However, there are ways to make this checks in different parts of your application:
+However, there are ways to perform these checks in different parts of your application:

 Hiding Menu Items
 ~~~~~~~~~~~~~~~~~

-Use the ``acl_resource_id`` option to hide navigation items from users who are not granted to access
+Use the ``acl_resource_id`` option to hide navigation items from users who are not granted access to the linked action.
-the action being linked.
 The value of this option is the name of the ACL to check for:

 .. code-block:: yaml
    :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/navigation.yml